heroqu/mailer/README.md

 Simple HTTP server to send emails through Gmail SMTP.

-## Main features
+## The purpose

-Designed as a light weight backend to help sending emails from a frontend.
+Designed as a light weight backend to help sending emails from a frontend, e.g. some contact form on a website.

+## How it works

 It is implemented as an **Express** server that listens for POST requests at `/send` URL.

-## How it works
+The algorithm is the following:

 - Extracts `{ name, email, subject, message }` params from the request body
 - Performs validations: